Nnamdi Azikiwe: Journalism newspaper and editing

-The Post published a 15 May 1936 article, "Has the African a God?" by I. T. A. Wallace-Johnson, and Azikiwe (as editor) was tried for sedition.
-He was originally found guilty and sentenced to six months in prison, but his conviction was overturned on appeal.
-Azikiwe returned to Lagos in 1937 and founded the West African Pilot, a newspaper which he used to promote nationalism in Nigeria.
-In addition to the Pilot, his Zik Group established newspapers in politically- and economically important cities throughout the country.
+In the philosophic ideal, Azikiwe argued that "it is a state where Africans would be divorced from ethnic affiliations and traditional authorities and transformed by five philosophical pillars: spiritual balance, social regeneration, economic determinism, mental emancipation and risorgimento nationalism".
+Azikiwe did not shy away from Gold Coast politics, and the paper supported the local Mambii party.
+The Post, a local newspaper published a 15 May 1936 article, "Has the African a God?" by I. T. A. Wallace-Johnson, and Azikiwe (as editor) was tried for sedition.
+He was originally found guilty and sentenced to six months imprisonment.
+On his conviction, Zik declared, "if because I am an instrument of destiny through which imperialism in West Africa is to be challenged and liquidated, and if in this mission I am compelled to pay the supreme penalty, then there is no need for me to quake or to quiver.
+I am becoming convinced day by day that the New Africa is destined to become a reality.
+No force under the heavens can stem it.
+Even my death cannot postpone its crystallization."
+He was later acquitted by the supreme West African Court of Appeal.

+Azikiwe returned to Lagos in 1937 and founded the West African Pilot, a newspaper which he used to promote nationalism in Nigeria, while the Zik Group established newspapers treating topics in politics and economy in important cities throughout the country.
 The group's flagship newspaper was the West African Pilot, which used Dante Alighieri's "Show the light and the people will find the way" as its motto.
 Other publications were the Southern Nigeria Defender from Warri (later Ibadan), the Eastern Guardian (founded in 1940 and published in Port Harcourt), and the Nigerian Spokesman in Onitsha.
 In 1944, the group acquired Dusé Mohamed Ali's The Comet.
-Azikiwe's newspaper venture was a business and political tool.
+Azikiwe's newspaper venture was a business, as well as a tool for politics and advocacy.
 The Pilot focused less on advertising than on circulation, largely because expatriate firms dominated the Nigerian economy.
-Many of Azikiwe's newspapers emphasized sensationalism and human-interest stories; the Pilot introduced sports coverage and a women's section, increasing coverage of Nigerian events compared with the competing Daily Times (which emphasized expatriate and foreign-news-service stories).
+Many of Azikiwe's newspapers emphasized sensationalism and human-interest stories; the Pilot introduced sports coverage and a women's section, increasing coverage of Nigerian events compared with the competing news source Daily Times (which emphasized expatriate and foreign-news-service stories).
 The Pilot's initial run was 6,000 copies daily; at its peak in 1950, it was printing over 20,000 copies.
 Azikiwe founded other business ventures (such as the African Continental Bank and the Penny Restaurant) at this time, and used his newspapers to advertise them.